nismotie/Statistical-Testing-on-Premier-League-Data/README.md

 hypothesis_testing.ipynb: Includes the examining of the four hypotheses based on the most common myths surrounding the results of football matches

 visualizations.py: Includes functions that perform the following tasks;
-* Creates a visualisation of a overlapping density plot
+* Creates a visualisation of an overlapping density plot
 * Creates a boxplot
-*

 Football_players_age_and_minutes.csv: Includes the columns with the values about players age and played minutes on the field, used for the second hypothesis.